cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 			- **Art.
 230.** *Public officer revealing secrets of private individual.* collapsed:: true
 				- Any public officer to whom the secrets of any private individual shall become known by reason of his office who shall reveal such secrets, shall suffer the penalties of *arresto mayor* and a fine not exceeding Two hundred thousand pesos (P200,000).^{(As amended by R.A.
 No. 10951, August 29, 2017)}
-	- ## Chapter Six - OTHER OFFENSES OR IRREGULARITIES BY PUBLIC OFFICERS
+	- ### Chapter Six - OTHER OFFENSES OR IRREGULARITIES BY PUBLIC OFFICERS collapsed:: true
-		- ### Section One — Disobedience, refusal of assistance, and maltreatment of prisoners
+		- #### Section One — Disobedience, refusal of assistance, and maltreatment of prisoners collapsed:: true
 			- **Art.
 231.** *Open disobedience.*
 			  collapsed:: true
 				- Any judicial or executive officer who shall openly refuse to execute the judgment, decision or order of any superior authority made within the scope of the jurisdiction of the latter and issued with all the legal formalities, shall suffer the penalties of *arresto mayor* in its medium period to *prision correccional* in its minimum period, temporary special disqualification in its maximum period and a fine not exceeding Two hundred thousand pesos (P200,000).^{(As amended by R.A.
 No. 10951, August 29, 2017)}